exhibitionist-digital/ultra/README.md

 ### 🚧 v0.8.0

 Heaps of updates in v0.8.0!
+Because of these new features.
+Please ensure you are using at least Deno `v1.20.3`

 - **Vendored dependencies!** We have a script that can take your CDN deps and make them local.
 (LINK 2 DOCS)